AlaaMezian/java8-plus-features/README.md

 # The Not Predicate

 The not Predicate can be use with filter to make it read more naturally and other uses.

+# Running Java Files

+A major change in this version is that we don't need to compile the java

+source files with javac explicitly any more example:

+we can use java JavaFileName instead of javac JavaFileName.java

+# A No-Op Garbage Collector

+A new garbage collector called Epsilon is available for use in Java 11 as an experimental feature.

+It's called a No-Op (no operations) because it allocates memory but does not actually collect any garbage.
+Thus, Epsilon is applicable for simulating out of memory errors.

+It can be used for performance testing , memory pressure testing ...etc.